eclipse-openj9/openj9-docs/docs/tool_jdmpview.md

 - If a pattern contains double quotation marks, enclose the pattern in a pair of single quotation marks (').
 - You can specify multiple sub-patterns to match by using the following format, but only if you do not use the `-r`, `-G`, or `--regex` options:

+    ```
     "[pattern1|pattern2|...|patternN]"
+    ```

     The initial and trailing double quotation marks and brackets ([ ]) are required.
 Use a vertical bar character to separate the sub-patterns.
 Quotation marks and the vertical bar are not allowed in a sub-pattern.
 Spaces are allowed in the middle of a sub-pattern, but leading and trailing spaces will be trimmed.

 - Use the `grep` command to show lines that do not match the pattern.

-For example, the following command displays the number of instances and total heap size for the `java/lang/String` class:
+In the following example, the command displays the number of instances and total heap size for the `java/lang/String` class:

     > info class | grep java/lang/String
     94 7688 [Ljava/lang/String;
     1822 58304 java/lang/String
     1 16 java/lang/String$CaseInsensitiveComparator
     0 0 java/lang/String$UnsafeHelpers

-The following command uses two pipes in combination to display the number of instances and total heap size for the `java/lang/StringCoding.StringDecoder` class:
+In the following example, the command uses two pipes in combination to display the number of instances and total heap size for the `java/lang/StringCoding.StringDecoder` class:

     > info class | grep java/lang/String | grep -i decoder
     1 48 java/lang/StringCoding$StringDecoder